BichuGeorge/ML-Pipeline-Docker-Demo/README.md

 	#with specific access

-	1. EC2 access : It is virtual machine
+	1. Azure VM access : It is virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ACR: Azure Container registry to save your docker image in azure

 	#Description: About the deployment

 	1. Build docker image of the source code

-	2. Push your docker image to ECR
+	2. Push your docker image to ACR

-	3. Launch Your EC2
+	3. Launch Your Azure VM

-	4. Pull Your image from ECR in EC2
+	4. Pull Your image from ACR in Azure VM

-	5. Lauch your docker image in EC2
+	5. Lauch your docker image in Azure VM

-	#Policy:

-	1. AmazonEC2ContainerRegistryFullAccess

-	2. AmazonEC2FullAccess

-## 3. Create ECR repo to store/save docker image
+## 3. Create ACR login user:
-    - Save the URI: 315865595366.dkr.ecr.us-east-1.amazonaws.com/winerepo
+    - Save the URI: winerepo.azurecr.io

-## 4. Create EC2 machine (Ubuntu)
+## 4. Create Azure VM machine (Ubuntu)

-## 5. Open EC2 and Install docker in EC2 Machine:
+## 5. Open Azure VM and Install docker in azure VM Machine:

 	#optinal